-Warrant issued for suspect in Aniah Blanchard case
+Manhunt underway for suspect in Aniah Blanchard case

 Blanchard is a native of Homewood and a student at Southern Union State Community College in Lee County.
 Her stepfather is UFC fighter Walt Harris.

-A reward of $105,000 from multiple sources has been pledged toward the effort to find her.
+A reward totaling $105,000 from multiple sources has been pledged toward the effort to find her.

+“Where we are in this case is a combination of 11 different agencies working together to come to the point where we have charges in this case,” Chief Register said Thursday.
+“Obviously, our focus is and has been from the very beginning, locating Aniah.
+But at this point, we are seeking assistance in locating Ibraheem Yazeed.”

 Copyright 2019 WSFA 12 News via Gray Media Group, Inc. All rights reserved.